 - Borrowed and on loan items are logged in the Interlibrary/Intercampus loan records.

 Librarians are responsible for the acquisition and maintenance of a well-balanced collection that adequately supports the curricular needs of the College as well as the general education and leisure interest of library patrons.
 Selection of materials is a cooperative effort involving faculty, administrators, students, staff, and members of local businesses and industries.

-- Instructors assess the current collection in his/her program area and submit written requests for materials to the Executive Director or Director of Library Services.
+- Instructors assess the current collection in their program area and submit written requests for materials to the Director of Library Services.

-- The Executive Director or Director of Library Services receives all requests for materials and checks the current collection and the on-order files so that the quality of the collection will be maintained and duplication will be prevented.
+- Library staff checks the current collection and the acquisition files to maintain the quality of the collection and prevent duplication.

 - The following are generally not purchased by the Library:

 - textbooks currently being used in classes;

 - workbooks, except ones used as reference sources;

 - consumable materials;

 - teacher’s guide or manuals to text; and